-Harmonicas have an image all their own.
+Harmonicas have a character all their own.
 Bluesy.
 Gritty.
 Rough, yet sweet.

-It’s controlled with the breath and facial muscles, very much like the classical wind instruments, but not.
-More like the sax, particularly the sax as played by the great Louis Armstrong, sailing on a stream of emotion as narrow as a breath and wide as life.
+The sound is controlled with the breath and facial muscles, very much like the classical wind instruments, but not.
+Maybe more like the sax, particularly the sax as played by the great Louis Armstrong, sailing on a stream of emotion as narrow as a breath and wide as life.

 The harmonica has always been one of my favorites.
-So small it can fit in a pocket yet every bit as powerful as an electric guitar when the bluesman is wailing on a live microphone.
+So small it can fit in a pocket yet every bit as powerful as an electric guitar when the bluesman is wailing above the band on a live microphone.

-This particular piece is now in the collection of a blues player… but I’m really wanting to make a new one.
+This particular piece is now in the collection of a remarkable blues player… and right now I’m really feeling the urge to make a new one.